 When it comes to engaging audiences and nurturing leads, email marketing remains a powerful marketing tool.
 Email use continues to grow, with Gmail alone hosting more than a billion users.
-By 2020, that number will grow to 3 million, according to a report by The Radicati Group.
+By 2020, that number will grow to 3 billion, according to a report by The Radicati Group.

 1. Send Emails to the Right Audience